ismailmubarik/AWS-SAA-C02-Course/README.md

 Contains:

-- Permissions: controls which accounts can and can't use the AMI.
+- Permissions: controls which accounts can and can't use the AMI and can be set to the following:

   - Public - Anyone can launch it.